Yogeshsingh7876/OIBSIP/README.md

 data within a dataset.
 Messy data leads to unreliable outcomes.
 Cleaning data is an essential part of data analysis, and demonstrating your data cleaning skills is key to landing a job.
 Here are some projects to test out your data cleaning skills:

+Task 3 : Sentiment Analysis

+The primary goal is to develop a sentiment analysis model that can accurately classify the sentiment of text data, providing valuable insights into public opinion, customer feedback, and social media trends.